Hyundai Kona review - Engines, performance and drive

 On the whole, this engine is punchy enough for a car like the Kona.
 But in practice, we find its powerband a little narrow - and it's quick to punish you with sluggish progress if you allow the revs to dip much below 2,000rpm.
 You can easily hear that it's a three-cylinder engine when it's being revved, thanks to the characteristic thrum, but at a steady cruise the 1.0 drifts nicely into the background.

 The turbocharged 1.6-litre four-cylinder engine has 175bhp and 265Nm.
 This feels an altogether more grown-up offering, with real pace (0-62mph in under eight seconds) and plenty of mid-range punch when you need it.
 It's available only with a seven-speed dual-clutch automatic gearbox and four-wheel drive, though - and restricted to the most expensive trim level.

-With rival EVs only coming in single variants, Hyundai has decided to follow suit - no longer offering the 39kWh model and instead continuing with the 64kWh 201bhp version.
+Hyundai offers the EV model with either a 39kWh battery delivering 134bhp, or a 64kWh 201bhp version.
 The sprint from 0-62mph is dispatched in a respectable 7.9 seconds, moving on to a top speed of 104mph.